 Enzalutamide is a type of hormone therapy treatment for advanced prostate cancer.
 This page tells you about

 Enzalutamide (pronounced en-zal-loo-tah-my-de) is also known by its brand name Xtandi (pronounced ex-tan-dee) and as MDV3100.
-It is a hormone therapy treatment for men with advanced prostate cancer who have already had the chemotherapy drug docetaxel and who have had hormone treatment which is no longer working.
+It is a hormone therapy treatment for men with advanced prostate cancer.

 Prostate cancers depend on male hormones in order to grow.
 The hormones are called androgens and include testosterone.